-Great job showing up today for the third course in this exciting PRO coaching tournament from Squirrly SEO – exclusive training (yes, it is.
-We’ll soon take it off the site).
+Great job showing up today for the third course in this exciting PRO coaching tournament from Squirrly SEO – exclusive training.

 Today’s event will focus on Focus Pages – the most important pages in your site – and how to use them to build a winning SEO strategy which will improve your rankings.

-This lesson is super valuable to learn, even though the feature itself is in Closed Beta.
+This lesson is super valuable to learn.
 Why?
 Because it helps you build a framework for all your pages and learn how SEO work should get done. (you can see the Focus pages in action starting minute 20 here in the video)

 The reality is that the tools you use – as impressive as they may be – will ONLY serve you IF you implement effective SEO strategies for your site.